fedexist/hw-install/readme.md

     python -m hw_add_new_host -p mypassword -u root -c /path/to/your-cluster.yaml -s /helper/scripts/folder/

 Your original configuration file will be overwritten with the new cluster configuration.

+### To use testing scripts

+Firstly, run
+	sh hdfs_test/create.sh

+Then to check file integrity on HDFS you may run
+	sh hdfs_test/test.sh

+To test the file throughput run instead ```python -m hdfs_test``` with the use of the following arguments

+	  -h, --help         show this help message and exit -u URL, --URL URL  URL of the dataset to use for testing, the file must be a single csv in a zip archive, if this parameter is not specified, the dataset is assumed to have been downloaded already (default: blank)
+	  -r, --reading      With this parameter the script will test the reading throughput of the HDFS instead of the default writing -f, --flush        With this parameter the script will only clean up the HDFS
+	  -fa, --flushAll    With this parameter the script will clean up the HDFS and local files

+For the first run, thus, use

+	python -m hdfs_test -u https:\\your.url

+	this will download the dataset and test the writing throughput of the hdfs (suggested dataset: http://data.gdeltproject.org/events/2003.zip)

+To test again use

+	python -m hdfs_test

+After that to test the reading throughput use

+	python -m hdfs_test -r